IETM Brussels Plenary Meeting 2017

 How can we, in the art sector, counter populist hysteria and break down this black-and-white palette of political colouring?
 And how can we burst the elitist bubble we have become trapped in, and provide for more engagement with our co-citizens?

-Brussels, the city of diversity and contrasts, will host our four-day reflection on how art can help to overcome the "us against them" discourse, put together the pieces of fragmented societies and shape a truly different future.
+Brussels, the city of diversity and contrasts, hosted our four-day reflection on how art can help to overcome the "us against them" discourse, put together the pieces of fragmented societies and shape a truly different future.
+Read the meeting review here.